 For this recipe, you will need:

-- milk like carnation milk (although non-dairy options can be substituted here)
+- milk: options like carnation milk or non-dairy options work great here.

 How to make barbadine punch

-Step 2: Scoop the seeds out and set aside.
+Step 2: Scoop the seeds out and set aside for later.

 Step 3: Remove the seed sack and peel the skin from the flesh of the ripe giant granadilla.
 Place the flesh in a large bowl.